ICSC’s MASTER PROGRAM IN EUROPE

 CRS 670 Foundations in Teaching and Training Creativity

-Practical experience in using principles of creative learning, Creative Problem Solving (CPS), and leadership to facilitate groups; guided practice and independent work in realistic teaching/training situations to develop independent learners and reflective practitioners; use of CPS facilitation skills to develop instructional designs and examine ways to modify teaching and leading with CPS in various groups or situations.
+This course provides practical experience in using principles of creative learning and change leadership to facilitate and train groups in Creative Problem Solving.
+The course emphasizes guided practice and independent work within realistic teaching/ training/facilitation situations.
+Students will build on their knowledge of CPS facilitation to develop instructional designs and examine ways to modify teaching by leading with CPS.

 CRS 560 Foundations of Creative Learning